 Born in Salt Lake City, Utah in 1982, Jenny Morgan was the Valedictorian of her class, graduating the Rocky Mountain College of Art and Design in Colorado with a BFA in 2003.
 Jenny then went on to finish her MFA at the School of Visual Arts in New York in 2008.
 Prior to gaining representation with Driscoll Babcock Galleries in 2012, the oldest gallery still operating in NYC, she appeared in numerous solo shows between New York with Like the Spice Gallery and Denver, Colorado with Plus Gallery, where her career was launched.
-Morgan has participated in group shows in Colorado, Salt Lake City, Florida, California, D.C., Sweden and New York City and elsewhere Her first solo Museum exhibition SKIN-DEEP took place in the summer of 2017 at the MCA Denver in Colorado, accompanied by a hard-back publication.
+Morgan has participated in both solo and group exhibitions in Colorado, Salt Lake City, Florida, California, D.C., Sweden, London, Miami, New York City and elsewhere Her first solo Museum exhibition SKIN-DEEP took place in the summer of 2017 at the MCA Denver in Colorado, accompanied by a hard-back publication.
 In November of 2018 Morgan was named as one of 10 finalists for the Bennett Prize, a new award in support of living female painters of extraordinary talent and depth.

 Jenny was named the 2006 Top Representational Artist by the Rocky Mountain News “Top Of The Rockies” and was a finalist for the Outwin Boochever 2006 Portraiture Competition at the National Gallery in Washington D.C.
 To date, her paintings have been featured on the cover of Art LTD, Hi Fructose, Bl!sss, Juxtapose, Slice and Poets and Artists.
-She has been featured in numerous publications including New York Times, New York Magazine, The Village Voice, Playboy, Modern Painters, Hi Fructose, The L Magazine, Poets and Artists, Maker, Working Class, Juxtaspose, Milk Maid, Whitewall, The
+She has been featured in numerous publications including New York Times, New York Magazine, The Village Voice, Art Ltd., Playboy, Modern Painters, Hi Fructose, The L Magazine, Poets and Artists, Maker, Working Class, Juxtapose, Milk Maid, Whitewall, Slice,